 Level 1: these classes focus on the basics of alignment and breathing techniques.
 They help students set the foundation and are ideal for the beginner or for anyone who enjoys working on the fundamental aspects of the practice.

 All Levels: these classes continue to develop the foundational poses while accommodating a broader range of experience levels.
 Sequencing moves at a slightly faster pace than our level 1 classes.
 Some prior yoga experience and familiarity with basic poses is recommended.

-Level 3: classes are geared towards teachers and experienced practitioners.
-Poses can be held longer or moved into and out of more quickly.
-Inverted poses, arm balances and more advanced back bends will likely be explored.
+Level 3: these classes are geared towards teachers and experienced practitioners.
+Inversions, arm balances and more advanced back bends will likely be explored.
 Students are expected to know when to back off and when to push forward in these classes.